 Nested squares.
-To complete the worksheet, draw the third square, find the midpoint of the side of the second square.
-It lies on the first square's diagonal.
+To draw the third square in Question 4, square C, find the midpoint of the side of square B. It lies on square A's diagonal.
 See the left figure below.
 Draw the first side as shown below in the right figure.
-Finish the third square and draw as many additional squares as you can.
+Finish square C and draw as many additional nested squares as you can.